curzel-it/sneakbit/docs/game_design_document.md

 To mimic the effect of density, different construction tiles have different properties, for example some can reflect bullets (walls) while others don't.

 ### Combat System
-The only available weapon are throwing knifes.
+At the moment, the only available weapons are throwing knifes and a sword.
+#### Kunai
 Knifes can be found on the ground here and there, the player can pick them up by just walking by.
 When pressing FIRE a knife is throw in the direction the player is currently looking at.
 The bullet goes perfectly straight until stopped or it expires (3 seconds).

+#### Swords
+Works by creating several bullets around the character that travel for a short time in the direction the character is looking at.

 ### Skills
 The player can complete optional quests to gain special combat skills: